Business & Humanities Graduates

 I particularly enjoyed the applied nature of the course.
 Most of the lecturers had worked in practice prior to moving into education, and therefore they could provide practical examples and case studies relevant to the topics under discussion.
 Class discussion was actively encouraged which I found very beneficial.
 The modules were interlinked so very often content covered in one module came up again but from a different perspective in another.
 This facilitated our learning as we could look at topics from a variety of different perspectives and consider different points of view.
 The placement module was particularly relevant as the time spent on work placement gave us the space to see the content learned in college in a practical setting.
 I particularly enjoyed my final year research project as this brought together a lot of the knowledge we had studied over the course of the four year degree programme.

-Having worked in the social care sector for a number of years, I am now back in IT Carlow as the Supervised Professional Practice Coordinator.
-My role is to secure placement opportunities for students, to ensure that students gain the necessary experience whilst on placement to develop their professional and personal skills and to maintain links between IT Carlow and industry.
+Having worked in the social care sector for a number of years, I am now back in Carlow as the Supervised Professional Practice Coordinator.
+My role is to secure placement opportunities for students, to ensure that students gain the necessary experience whilst on placement to develop their professional and personal skills and to maintain links between SETU Carlow (Formerly IT Carlow) and industry.
 It is an exciting and varied position with a broad range of duties and responsibilities associated with it.

-I thoroughly enjoyed my time studying at Institute of Technology Carlow for many reasons.
+I thoroughly enjoyed my time studying in Carlow for many reasons.
 I found the course very interesting as it challenged common preconceptions on the world around us and how everyday problems can be solved.
 The course was structured in a manner that allowed valuable time and input from my lecturers while also giving me the freedom to find my own design style and preferences.
 We were always pushed to challenge the norm and the informal studio environment aided creative thinking greatly.

 Before my current job I spent three years as a design engineer with Oxley Developments Ltd in the Lake District in England.
 Oxley design and build EMI and LED technology for the commercial and military aerospace industries.
 I had the opportunity and pleasure to work with many huge companies, including Gulfstream Aircrafts, Boeing, Sikorsky, Saab, Augusta Westland and Lockheed Martin to name a few.
 I now work for Siemens AG in the energy and power sector as a design and development engineer.
 I am based mainly in new product development for subsea use.
 My main focus is fibre optic product development.
 I am part of a team of roughly 10 multidiscipline professionals who create and design new product technology to withstand harsh subsea environments.